sidney-eliot/3d-artists-handbook/content/hair.md

 #### What to Put on the Hair Card
 The hair card contains the **hair**, but also **eyebrows** and **eyelashes**.
-For hair strands there should be following:
+For hair strands, there should be the following:

 - (1) **Main Hard**
 - (2) **Big Breakup**
 - (2) **Small Breakup**
 - (2) **Transitional Hair** (Helps connect hair to head by placing them at borders)
 - (1-2) **Flyaways** (These wild hair strands help break the silhouette)
 - (0-1) **Scalp Card** (Scalp Cards are optional because the scalp hair can also be baked into the head texture.
-But if there should be areas where one see a bit of the skin below the hair then scalp cards are the way to go.
-Scalp Cards are also more flexible because the characters hair style can be changed dramatically without having to re-bake scalp hair into the body texture map)
+But if there should be areas where one see a bit of the skin below the hair, then scalp cards are the way to go.
+Scalp Cards are also more flexible because the character's hairstyle can be changed dramatically without having to re-bake scalp hair into the body texture map)

 - [Video to Hair Card types/ breakup](https://youtu.be/tiuNm7ZD9qw?list=PLveghVPT3X7Yh8DqV-OySOLxzwQC_fQAu&t=153)